-Not so long ago saw the opening of the Hindhead Tunnel; a £371 Million road bypass project almost completed.
-It boosts to be the longest road tunnel in the UK measuring at 1.1 miles and is a most beautifully designed – almost TelyTubby like in appearance – piece of engineering work.
+A few years ago saw the opening of the Hindhead Tunnel; a £371 Million road bypass project almost completed.
+It boasts to be the longest road tunnel in the UK measuring at 1.1 miles and is a most beautifully designed – almost TelyTubby like in appearance – piece of engineering work.

-The A3 is a very busy duel carriageway that cuts the village of Hindhead in half and the traffic lights (just 400 yard from the end of our road) have become notorious in causing anything from 30 minutes to 3 hours of delay to both Southbound and Northbound traffic up and down the South East of England.
+The A3 is a very busy dual carriageway that cuts the village of Hindhead in half and the traffic lights (just 400 yards from the end of our road) have become notorious in causing anything from 30 minutes to 3 hours of delay to both Southbound and Northbound traffic up and down the South East of England.

 It took years and years of persistence campaigning to find a solution that suited the majority and approval from the Department of Transport.

 What’s this got to with your business and marketing activities?

 One of the reasons why so many of you fail at your marketing is because of a lack of persistence.

 You may have read somewhere that it takes on average of 7 times to be in touch with someone before they become ready to buy from you.
 As the average consumer gets more and savvier and competition gets more and more competitive, this figure for most of you will actually be far higher!